Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 - **URL for trigger image:**
   - This is the web address of a jpg or png that you upload to the new **TI** (Trigger Images) folder we added to your porPOIse account.
 See below for more details.
-  - This has the form hiddenhistoriesjtown.org/artists/ExampleArtist/TI/mytrigger.jpg, in which "ExampleArtist" is replaced with the name of your account, and "mytrigger.jpg" is replaced with the name of your trigger image.
+  - This has the form **hiddenhistoriesjtown.org/artists/ExampleArtist/TI/mytrigger.jpg,** in which you replace "ExampleArtist" with the name of your account, and "mytrigger.jpg" with the name of your trigger image.

 - **Width of trigger image:** This doesn't have to be exact, but is a rough guide for the size of your trigger image.
 This would be around 0.1m = 10cm for a postcard, 1m for a poster, and perhaps 10m for a house facade.